-Back in the 1950s, the Back Of The Yards section of the New City neighborhood began to experience gang activity once again after most of it was quashed in the 1930s once the Polish migrants cleaned things up and demanded the Union Stock Yards to use cleaner practices.
+Back in the 1950s, the Back of The Yards neighborhood began to experience gang activity once again after most of it was quashed in the 1930s once the Polish migrants cleaned things up and demanded the Union Stock Yards to use cleaner practices.
 White greaser gangs started popping up all over the neighborhood and big brawls and murders were starting to happen again, the same could be said about the rest of the city.

 Please send in old school pics.
 1960s or 1970s pics will be especially appreciated!

 - Were the Saints indeed founded in 1960 or do they have some 1950s history, if so what year in the 50s did they start?